 For some children, learning to read, write, and do math doesn’t come as easily as for others.
-These struggles may be caused by a learning disability or another condition, such as attentional, fine motor, language-based weaknesses, or autism spectrum disorders.
+These struggles may be caused by a learning disability or another condition, such as attentional, fine motor, language-based weaknesses, or autism spectrum disorder.
 In other cases, children who are advancing far beyond their peers, sometimes called gifted children, may feel isolated.
-Our experts at the Institute for Learning and Academic Achievement at the Child Study Center, part of Hassenfeld Children’s Hospital of New York at NYU Langone, are here to help.
+Our experts at the Institute for Learning and Academic Achievement at the Child Study Center, part of Hassenfeld Children’s Hospital at NYU Langone, are here to help.

 We evaluate your child and develop customized learning strategies.
 Our extensive written reports and recommendations go beyond what is offered by other programs.
 This approach is supported by our ongoing research into child behavior and functioning.

 Finding the right resource for evaluating and diagnosing a child's learning difficulty should not be as frustrating as the learning issue itself.
 That’s why we are committed to making your search for answers as easy as possible.
 We believe that the proper evaluation tools, coupled with personalized interaction with specialized psychologists and learning experts, can zero in on the root of your child’s challenges.